curtinrobotics/ClimbingClock/src/main_files/Robot_code/IHeatRegulator/README.md

 ## Limitations

-1. Interface does not know what mechanical nor electronic components the robot classes use.
+1. Interface does not know what mechanical nor electronic components the heat regulator classes uses.
-2. Must be implemented by a robot class that overloads every method.
+2. Must be implemented by a heat regulator class that overloads every method.

 ## How-To Guide

 ### Steps

-1. Decide on Robot class to use.
+1. Decide on which cooling system to use.
-2. Ensure the Robot class has a method for each pure virtual method in this interface.
+2. Write heat regulator class to control the cooling system.
-3. Ensure the Robot class inherits this interface.
+3. Ensure the heat regulator uses the methods in this interface.
-4. Follow for steps of the Robot class.
+4. Follow for steps of the heat regulator class.

 ### Public Class Constants